Hello creators, welcome back to A2SET’s AI Tutorial.

 - Day 1 (Apr 9): Arrival, check-in at Susukino, Sapporo City Tour.
 Dinner at a highly-rated Genghis Khan restaurant.

 - Day 2 (Apr 10): Noboribetsu Tour (Jigokudani, Private Hot springs).
-Provide exact train details.
+Provide train details as a planning draft.

 - Day 3 (Apr 11): Sapporo Beer Museum (Morning), Otaru Tour in the afternoon/evening.